New Faculty Open Mic Program

 Shantih Clemans

-Shantih Clemans is an associate professor/mentor in Human Services at SUNY Empire State University and one of the first facilitators (with Chris Price and Alan Mandell) of the SUNY Open Mic project.
+Shantih Clemans is a professor/mentor in Human Services at SUNY Empire State University and one of the first facilitators (with Chris Price and Alan Mandell) of the SUNY Open Mic project.
 With a prior professional career in social work, specifically in the practice areas of trauma and group work, Shantih has taught courses to Human Services students that pulled from her direct work in the social work field.
 Shantih has published and presented on topics including group work with survivors of trauma, vicarious trauma, staff supervision, cultural competency, and most recently, the complexity and rewards of teaching and mentoring adult students.
 Shantih is also an illustrator and comic artist.

 Shantih is the previous director of SUNY Empire’s Center for Mentoring, Learning and Academic Innovation (CMLAI).